vyapp/vy/BOOK.md

 ### Save as dialog window

 It is possible to save a file with a new name by opening a save as dialog window.
-Switch to NORMAL mode then press
+Switch to NORMAL mode then press:

     <Shift-s>

 ### Open a file from command line

-Pass the filenames to vy as arguments on the command line.
+Pass the filenames to vy as arguments on the command line:

     vy file1 file2 file3 file4 ...